Egg fried rice (1 piece)

 Portion Control

-Incorporate non-starchy vegetables like broccoli, bell peppers, or spinach into your egg fried rice.
-These are low in carbohydrates and can help balance the meal.
+Incorporate non-starchy vegetables like broccoli, bell peppers, and spinach into your egg fried rice.
+These vegetables are low-impact and can help moderate the overall impact on your blood sugar levels.

 Choose Whole Grains